FlowFuse/website/src/blog/2022/10/lets-encrypt-support.md

 # Reload the Docker Compose file

-We now need to stop all the Docker containers which are already running using the folling command.
+We now need to stop all the Docker containers which are already running using the following command.

 `sudo docker compose down`

-And the final step is to start the comainers up using the new file.
+And then start the comainers using the new compose file.

 `sudo docker compose -p flowforge up -d`

+# Check everything worked.

+You should now be able to access your FlowForge installation using both HTTP and HTTPS.